kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 <iframe src="https://player.vimeo.com/video/242748906" width="100%" height="335" class="mt4 mt5-ns" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

 Rewind to a couple of months ago.
 I'm in Jane Law's cozy office.
-I had taken a fantastic course with her a previous spring, and I wanted to let her to know how much I had enjoyed it.
+I had taken a fantastic course in Japanese religions with her a previous spring, and I wanted to let her to know how much I had enjoyed it.
 At least that’s what I thought at the time.
 My days in Ithaca were numbered, and I felt a strange urgency to be reconciled with what I thought of as the past.

+"So, what do you want to do with your life?"
+She asks.

+"I want to be a designer."

+"OK.
+What else?"

+As we talked, the shadows in the room become elongated and formless.
+She was as fearless in conversation as she was in lecture.
+On the receiving end of that fearlessness I felt exposed, like a child with a hand in the cookie jar when the light is suddenly flipped on.
+She told me about her travels in the past.
+She told me about her research in the present.
+I told her about my concerns for the future.

-Her parting advice came to my mind whenever I was unsure of myself, as was the case now:
+Her parting advice still comes to my mind whenever I'm unsure of myself, as was the case my night in San Bernardino.

-“Go, go far away.”
+“Try it.
+Go away for a while.”

 ![Night lights]({{site.baseurl}}/assets/img/hitching/night.png)